Variable vs. fixed rates

-If you have an uncapped variable mortgage, you will see your monthly payments increase if rates go up, and decrease when rates go down.
-With a capped variable mortgage, your monthly payment will remain the same, but if the prime rate rises, more of your payment will go to interest, delaying the day when you pay off the mortgage.
+If you have an uncapped variable mortgage, you will see your monthly payments increase if interest rates go up, and decrease when interest rates go down.
+With a capped variable mortgage, your monthly payment will remain the same, but if the prime rate rises, more of your payment will go to interest, delaying the day when you finally pay off the mortgage.
 And the reverse is true if the prime rate falls.

 With a fixed-rate mortgage, the interest rate is guaranteed for the term of the mortgage.
 The most common mortgage term is five years, but you can get fixed mortgages for as little as two years, or as many as 10.

 Good credit is important for getting the lowest mortgage rate, and sites like Borrowell can help you check your credit score for free.
 Don't wade into the housing market without knowing where you stand.Check your score

 A variable-rate mortgage comes with a fixed term (typically three or five years) and a variable interest rate, which changes according to your lender’s prime lending rate.
 Its interest rate is expressed, for example, as “prime plus one.”
 That would mean your rate is whatever the bank’s prime lending rate is, plus one percentage point.
 So if the prime rate is 3%, your mortgage rate is 4%.
 If the prime rate drops to 2.5%, your mortgage rate drops to 3.5%.